Aaron-Ennis/smallsh/README.md

 This is my portfolio assignment for **CS 344: Operating Systems I**

-This mini shell program for Linux is intended to demonstrate competency in certain operating system concepts including:
+This mini shell program for Linux is intended to demonstrate competency with certain operating system concepts including:

 - Signals, signal handling, and interrupts
 - Process creation, management, and control